Because I dream, I am not. - Leolo (1992)

-This topic is covered in a blog post I wrote, right after this work was done.
-The link is provided, as the blog roll rolls on!
+This topic is covered in a blog post I wrote, after watching CBS Sunday Morning.

-That heading is a direct quote taken from CBS Sunday Morning, where they profile Mary Steenburgen and Ted Danson.
+That heading is a direct quote taken from a segment of CBS Sunday Morning, where they profiled Mary Steenburgen and Ted Danson.
 In this segment, near the end, Danson is talking about the effect writing has on her.
 The full quote is this:

 “When you write, you go to heaven, you really go to some other place that is really almost divine,” he said. - Ted Danson

-So stongly did I identify with that statement, that I nearly ran to find paper and pen, as I fought back the tears that come from inspiration.
-It just about kills me when that pain hits my heart.
+So strongly did I identify with that statement, that I nearly ran to find paper and pen, fighting back the tears that come from inspiration.
+It nearly kills me when that pain hits my heart.
 It’s like falling in love.